 I get dozens of emails and social media approaches every week from people looking for sponsorship of their website, blog, business, television show, documentary, education, or whatever.
 My issue with this isn’t that they are contacting me – I’m happy to hear from any of you! – but that so many seem to have a misguided notion of what sponsorship is.

 A media buy is an outbound communication strategy.
 It is buying time or space in which to showcase a brand or brand message.
 Media buys are what they are, and are not leverageable.
-If you can’t imagine a company running an ad or embarking on a PR campaign or developing a staff program or creating a social media hub around what you’re selling, it’s not sponsorship.
+If you can’t imagine a company creating social content, running an ad, or developing a staff program or around what you’re selling, it’s not sponsorship.

 As an example, I was recently approached by someone looking for “sponsorship” of their website.
-They were offering banner advertising, links, branding all over the site, and participation in the e-newsletter.
+They were offering banner advertising, links, branding all over the site, and participation in the newsletter.
 That may well be a valuable investment, for the right brand, but it’s not leverageable.
-Seriously, can you imagine any brand taking this up and then running a series of magazine ads themed around their activities on that website?
-Embarking on a social media campaign?
+Seriously, can you imagine any brand taking this up and then creating a bunch of content themed around their activities on that website?
 Creating a staff program?
+Theming an ad?
 Me neither.

 Of course there are exceptions, but not very many.